 Coffee contains more than a thousand chemicals with healthy micronutrients, including polyphenols, caffeine, vitamins and minerals.
 Polyphenols or antioxidants present in coffee include chlorogenic acid, kahweol, diterpenes-cafestol and quinic acid; these help to combat oxidative stress, a risk factor for both inflammation and cancer.
 Caffeine, a potent stimulant drug, can cross the blood-brain barrier resulting in the release of the neurotransmitters, dopamine, serotonin and adrenaline; making you feel alert, energised and ready for action!

 Coffee lowers the risk of liver cancer and drinking one to two cups of coffee per day is associated with a lower risk of developing Parkinson’s disease.
-It may also be protective against other modern diseases.
-Coffee drinkers have been shown to be less likely to die from diabetes, heart disease, and stroke than people who do not drink coffee.
-But coffee is but one small part of your overall diet and other factors include stress, sleep, exercise, and a healthy diet, feeding a healthy gut microbiome.
-So work is necessary on all pillars of health to maximise your weight loss and wellness.
+Many studies have shown that coffee is protective against modern diseases.
+A recent study showed that drinking coffee resulted in a significant reduction in the risk of developing heart disease and stroke.
+And all types of coffee were protective.
+Coffee drinkers have also been shown to be less likely to die from diabetes, than people who do not drink coffee.

 Coffee may also help with the rising scourge of diabetes, where in the USA 1 in 3 people are prediabetic and 10% or 34 million Americans suffer from diabetes.
 The exact mechanisms by which coffee exerts its health benefits and improves the processing of sugar remain elusive but may be due to the antioxidant effect of cafestol or to epigenetic DNA changes (DNA methylation).
 2